Asherah: In the Hebrew Bible

 There are references to the worship of numerous deities throughout the Books of Kings: Solomon builds temples to many deities and Josiah is reported as removing cultic items of Asherah in the temple Solomon built for Yahweh.
 Josiah's grandfather Manasseh had erected a statue of Asherah or perhaps an asherah pole (2 Kings 21:7).

 The noun ʾăšērâ appears forty times in the Hebrew Bible, although in most cases this refers to some cultic object.
 The word is translated in Septuagint as (grove; plural: ἄλση) in every instance apart from Isaiah 17:8; 27:9 and 2 Chronicles 15:16; 24:18, with (trees) being used for the former, and, peculiarly, Ἀστάρτη (Astarte) for the latter.
 The Vulgate in Latin provided lucus or nemus, a grove or a wood.
 From the Vulgate, the King James translation of the Bible uses grove or groves instead of Asherah's name.
 Non-scholarly English language readers of the Bible would not have read her name for more than 400 years afterward.
 The association of Asherah with trees in the Hebrew Bible is very strong.
 For example, she is found under trees (1 Kings 14:23; 2 Kings 17:10) and is made of wood by human beings (1 Kings 14:15, 2 Kings 16:3–4).
 The farther from the time of Josiah's reforms, the broader the perception of an Asherah became.
 Trees described in later Jewish texts as being an asherah or part of an asherah include grapevines, pomegranates, walnuts, myrtles, and willows.
 Eventually, monotheistic leaders would suppress the tree due to its association with Asherah.

-Deuteronomy 12 has Yahweh commanding the destruction of her shrines so as to maintain purity of his worship.
+Deuteronomy 12:3 has Yahweh commanding the destruction of asherah poles so as to maintain purity of his worship.
 Jezebel brought hundreds of prophets for Baal and Asherah with her into the Israelite court.

 William Dever's book Did God Have a Wife? discusses Judean female pillar figurines, the queen of heaven name, and the cakes.
 Dever also points to the temple at Tel Arad, the famous archaeological site with cannabinoids and massebot.
 Dever notes: "The only goddess whose name is well attested in the Hebrew Bible (or in ancient Israel generally) is Asherah."

 Philistine records

-Various partial inscriptions found on destroyed seventh century BCE jars in Ekron contain words like šmn "oil", dbl "fig cake", qdš "holy," l'šrt "to Asherah", and lmqm "for the shrine".
+Various partial inscriptions found on destroyed seventh century BCE jars in Ekron contain words like šmn "oil", dbl "fig cake", qdš "holy", l'šrt "to Asherah", and lmqm "for the shrine".
 This has been taken as evidence that Asherah was worshipped in Philistia.
 However, Frank Moore Cross argues that the "asherah" mentioned in the Ekron inscription refers to a shrine, not to the goddess.